 How to increase your chances of receiving an athletic scholarship?

 Having outstanding athletic performance is not the only deciding factor.
-While it can be considered the most important one, there are other ways to increase your chances of getting a scholarship.
+While it can be considered the most important one, there are other ways to increase your chances of getting a college sport scholarship.

 For instance, choosing the right sport can boost your chances of receiving financial aid.
 Some of the easiest sports scholarships to get are those aimed at track and field athletes.
 Playing a second sport also increases your chances significantly.